thoughtspot/tse-step-by-step/lesson-06-embed-liveboard/README-06.md

 });
 ~~~

-Now we just need to render the component so it shows up.
+Now we just need to render the component.
 Failure to add this step results in an empty embed area.

 `embed.render();`